Today : 18 March 2018 11:20

 The preservation of old buses and coaches in the Midlands began in 1964.
 The veterans were kept in factory and farm yards, wherever a kindly soul could be found.
 Unfortunately, kindly souls would move on or local authorities turn unfriendly and the search would begin again for another home.
 Every so often ideas ran out and a vintage bus, priceless today, would have to be scrapped.
-The Birmingham Omnibus Preservation Society, formed in 1973, originally had to use such sites for its vehicles but realised it was no way to carry on.
+The Birmingham Omnibus Preservation Society, the predecessor of this museum, was formed in 1973 and originally had to use such sites for its vehicles but realised it was no way to carry on.

 Restructuring Brings Real Progress